astrivant/polyad/docs/deployment/root-control-plane.md

 3. Provide `root-cache` with key `url`: a credentialed Dragonfly URL reachable from the root and every remote worker.
 Use the same endpoint for all replicas, with TLS when crossing untrusted networks.
-The root chart requires an existing Secret rather than implicitly advertising a cluster-local cache address.
+The root chart requires an existing Secret containing the shared, reachable cache address.
 4. Supply the endpoint credentials named in [`values.yaml`](../../examples/root-control-plane/values.yaml), or use the chart's existing [ESO configuration](../operations/authentication.md).
 Replace `polyad.example.com`